mehulagg/gitlab/doc/user/project/issue_board.md

 **Frontend** list.
 That way, everyone knows that this issue is now being worked on by the designers.

-Then, once they're done, all they have to do is drag it to the next list, **Backend**.
+Then, when they're done, all they have to do is drag it to the next list, **Backend**.
 Then, a backend developer can eventually pick it up.
-Once they’re done, they move it to **Done**, to close the issue.
+When they’re done, they move it to **Done**, to close the issue.

 This process can be seen clearly when visiting an issue.
 With every move